 Here are the general steps involved in a frozen embryo transfer:

-- As the intended recipient of a frozen embryo transfer, you should continue to take medications that have been prescribed for you prior to your transfer appointment.
+- As the intended recipient of a frozen embryo transfer, you should continue to take medications that have been prescribed for you before your transfer appointment.

 - Your embryo transfer will take place in a sterile environment, usually in a designated transfer room at your fertility clinic.